-DBL Fluorouracil Injection BP is a sterile, colourless, preservative-free solution containing 5-Fluorouracil in Water for Injections, prepared with the aid of sodium hydroxide.
+Fluorouracil Injection is a sterile, colorless, preservative free solution containing 5-Fluorouracil in Water for Injections, prepared with the aid of sodium hydroxide.
 The pH of the solution is approximately 8.9.
-DBL Fluorouracil Injection BP is a clear, colourless to slightly yellow solution.
+Fluorouracil Injection is a clear, colorless to slightly yellow solution.
+It is available as a solution containing 50 milligrams/mL of fluorouracil.